enzoampil/tito-joker/README.md

 ### Data
 A [jokes dataset](https://www.kaggle.com/abhinavmoudgil95/short-jokes) from Kaggle was used for fine-tuning.
 Aside from the original preprocessing, additional special tokens were added to allow the model to understand the difference between the "question" and "answer" components of a riddle type joke.

+*Warning: the dataset contains NSFW jokes, so Tito Joker's humour will also reflect jokes of this nature.*

 ## Trained models
 1. [Tito Joker v1 (OpenAI GPT-2)](https://storage.googleapis.com/joke-generator-model1/model1.zip)